Roofing done right

 - Roofers in Quebec

 We will refer up to 3 of the best-suited roofing contractors for your project to ensure that you receive a quote at a fair price.
-A roofing contractor competing for your project will have no choice but to be competitive if they wish to work on your roof renovation.
+A roofer competing for your project will have no choice but to be competitive if they wish to work on your roof renovation.

 "I'm here to help you with your roof project"